anotheria/moskito-javaagent/README.md

 In app data - defaults for logging specified in logback.xml.
 In case If you want to rename  some moskito loggers.

-### 5) Connection from inspect moskito application with UI.
+### 6) Connection from inspect moskito application with UI.
 * Run MoSKito inspect application.
 * Navigate to producer section.
-* Provide host (localhost for local connections), port ( those  which was configured in section 2.b ("moskitoBackendPort").
+* Provide host (localhost for local connections), port (default 9451 or those which was configured in section 4.c ("moskitoBackendPort").
 * Connect - and find your producers.

 Enjoy…